storybookjs/builder-vite/README.md

 ## Note about working directory

 The builder will by default enable Vite's [server.fsServe.strict](https://vitejs.dev/config/#server-fsserve-strict) option, for increased security.
-The default `server.fsServe.root` is set to the parent directory of the storybook configuration directory.
-This can be overridden by configuring fsServe in viteFinal.
+The default project `root` is set to the parent directory of the storybook configuration directory.
+This can be overridden in viteFinal.

 ### Getting started with React, Vite and Storybook (on a new project)